orangecms/emoji-generator/README.md

 ## About
 This is an ES2015 Generator to provide you with the power of emoji.
-It accepts two parameters which they will by created from using the `String.fromCodePoint()` function.
+It accepts two parameters which they will be created from using the `String.fromCodePoint()` function.
 Two sets are provided by default: `kittyEmoji` and `turtleEmoji`.

 ## Installation